aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/insertaudioframeembedded/_index.md

 ---
 title: InsertAudioFrameEmbedded
 second_title: Aspose.Sildes for .NET API Reference
-description: Insert an AudioFrame with embedded audio file.
-Embedded audio file sound can be a WAV only.
-It adds new audio into Presentation.Audios list.
+description: Creates a new audio frame with an embedded WAV file and inserts it into the shape collection at the specified index.
+The embedded audio is added to the Presentation.Audios collection.
 type: docs
 weight: 230
 url: /aspose.slides/ishapecollection/insertaudioframeembedded/